-The plan area sits within the West Harvard Gulch and Bear Creek stormwater basins, both of which have been identified as priority basins meaning that there is a great need for water guality improvements and green infrastructure investments.
-The scorecard methodology is detailed in Denver Public Works' Green Infrastructure Implementation Strategy.
+The plan area sits within the West Harvard Gulch and Bear Creek stormwater basins, both of which have been identified as priority basins meaning that there is a great need for water quality improvements and green infrastructure investments.
+The score card methodology is detailed in Denver Public Works' Green Infrastructure Implementation Strategy.